Tibet | Lhasa to Everest

 • Day 2: Lhasa Tour - Drepung Monastery and Sera Monastery (B, D)

-Next, you’ll visit the renowned Loseling College (or an equivalent), offering a glimpse into the study and life of Tibetan monks.
-Explore their dormitories to gain insights into the Tibetan monks' daily routines and living conditions.
+In the morning, you’ll explore the largest monastery in Tibet - Drepung Monastery, which was once the home to over 10,000 monks.
 In the afternoon, you’ll head to Sera Monastery, another of the ‘great three’ Gelug monasteries of Tibet, to witness the famous Tibetan Monks Debate (15:00 - 17:00, from Monday to Saturday).
-Your guide will intricately explain how Tibetan monks engage in these debates to acquire knowledge and advance in their academic degrees.
 After today’s tour, enjoy a welcome dinner with your group members.

 • Day 3: Lhasa Tour - Potala Palace, Jokhang Temple, Barkhor Street (B)